pingmurder/TheTapestry/README.md

 v0.2: Enables AI interaction and discussion, enhanced input handling, saves discussions in markdown and HTML formats.

 v0.3 (Release Version): Improved AI discussion labels, incremental file naming for output files.

+Instructions:
+The discussion.py script should run on most Linux systems with python and should take care of installing any prerequisites.

+Add your API keys to the 3 AI services in the script.

+Run as "python discussion.py "your prompt here"

+The script will perform a round table discussion with the 3 AIs in your console and will save the output of that discussion as html and markdown in the same folder.
+The files are timestamped and incremented.